 Accreditation Commission for Education in Nursing

-Once you have complete the first year of NPC's Nursing program you will have earned a Certificate of Applied Science (CAS) in Practical Nursing.
+Once you have complete the first year of NPC's Registered Nurse AAS degree program you will have earned a Certificate of Applied Science (CAS) in Practical Nursing.
 You may choose to exit the program and work as a LPN, or you can continue in the program for a second year and work toward your Associate of Applied Science degree in Registered Nursing.